richtastic/ff/src/3DR/wiki/app.md

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 =-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-

-- SKELETAL GRAPH:
+- re-get image features using updated 'raw' corners
-- sorting vertexes with most un-marked (white) neighbors
+	- test display

-	- need to remove/readd all vertexes affected by:
+- pass on camera refinement

-		- pre-remove all neighbors
+- throw out initial pair estimates [set to 0] if:
-		- update all neighbors' adjacent counts
+	- initial match count < 16
-		- re-add all neighbors
+	- best F error > 20 px

-- separate skeletal graph into spine + end groups
+	- best R error > 10 px

 - F / R errors should be in some RELATIVE size [width]

 - sparse will use initial pairs as starting point [maybe: 25-50% will fail, 10-25% will be skipped]
 	- possible some pairs will be missed [incorrect score / necessary limit for processing]